karlo-babic/agent-tournament/README.md

 ```bash
 python main.py human_player other_team
 ```
 > **Note:** The human-controlled agent requires the graphical interface to read keyboard input.
-You cannot use the `--headless` and/or `--ascii` flags when playing.
+You cannot use the `--headless` flag when playing.

 ## Implementation Guidelines & Ideas